unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 -- imports everything in the `models.User` namespace use models.User
--- imports the `User` and `UserPreferences` namespaces use models User UserPreferences
+-- imports the `User` and `UserPreferences` namespaces use models.User use models.UserPreferences
--- imports specific terms from the `models.User` namespace use models.User toJson fromJson
+-- imports specific terms from the `models.User` namespace use models.User toJsonText fromJson
 ```

 The `use` keyword can also be used inside a function body for local scoping: